Deilephila elpenor: Subspecies

-Two separate subspecies, Deilephila elpenor elpenor and Deilephila elpenor lewisii, were recognised in the past, but they are no longer regarded as well-distinguished.
-Similarly, the subspecies Deilephila elpenor szechuana is now thought to be a synonym for Deilephila elpenor elpenor.
-The subspecies Deilephila elpenor macromera, found in southern China, northern India, Bhutan and Myanmar, is still regarded as distinct.
+Two separate subspecies, D. e. elpenor and D. e. lewisii, were recognised in the past, but they are no longer regarded as well-distinguished.
+Similarly, the subspecies D. e. szechuana is now thought to be a synonym for D. e. elpenor.
+The subspecies D. e. macromera, found in southern China, northern India, Bhutan, and Myanmar, is still regarded as distinct.